 Ready to buy now?
-No need to wait!
-Take advantage of the anticipated 2023 maximum conventional conforming loan limit of $715.000 today!
-This increase of $67,800 of conventional loan financing is available to qualified buyers right now.
+Take advantage of the newly released 2023 maximum conventional conforming loan limit of $726,200 today!
+This increase of $79,000 of conventional loan financing is available to qualified buyers right now.
 Are you eligible to achieve the advantages of a VA loan?
 That works too!
 The new 2023 maximum also applies to VA loans and refinances.

-Due to rising median home prices, it is anticipated that the Federal Housing Finance Agency (FHFA) will likely be increasing the maximum conforming loan limit from $647,200 to $715,000 or potentially higher.
-The new loan maximum loan limit for the upcoming year isn't typically announced by the FHFA until November, but some lenders to include Simplicity Mortgage, have raised their conforming limits ahead of the FHFA announcement to support qualified borrowers interested in making a conventional or VA home purchase.
+Due to rising median home prices, the Federal Housing Finance Agency (FHFA) has increased the maximum conforming loan limit from $647,200 to $726,200 or potentially higher.
+The new loan maximum loan limit for the upcoming year is typically announced by the FHFA in November.
+Some lenders to include Simplicity Mortgage, had already raised their conforming limits ahead of the FHFA announcement to the anticipated $715,000.
+The newly released loan limit actually comes in $11,200 higher than the estimated increase and allows for even larger conventional conforming loan amounts.

 A conventional loan limit is the maximum loan amount allowed on a conventional purchase or refinance.
 Also available on VA loans and refinances!